-Configuring Energy Saver scheduling
+Configure Energy Saver Schedule

 Use the following procedure to configure an on and off time interval for the switch to enter lower power states.
 The time interval can be a complete week, complete weekend, or individual days.

 2. Configure Energy Saver scheduling.